Enroll Now For GR8 Week Classes

 “The classes I took were fast and easy,” SAC student Betzaira Ruiz said.

-There are hundreds of general education classes, from Anthropology to Engineering, that you can find to fulfill some of needed credits.
+There are hundreds of general education classes, from anthropology to engineering, that you can find to fulfill some needed credits.
 Available classes are listed in the SAC College Catalog.

 Register for GR8 Week classes through WebAdvisor.
 Classes end June 3.